CloudEngineHub/Infinite-Mobility/README.md

 ## Getting Started

 First, follow installation instruction of Infinigen to setup the basic emnvironment [Installation Instructions](docs/Installation.md).
-__important: we are based on an earlier version of Infinigen, it could break the pipeline if the newest version is installed__
+__important: we are based on an earlier version of Infinigen.
+It could break the pipeline if the newest version is installed__
 Then, just run setup.py to configure our dependency.
 Finally, download our part dataset [here](https://github.com/yinoqifu00/Infinite-Mobility/releases/tag/v0.0.1) and configure dataset path in [python code](infinigen/assets/utils/auxiliary_parts.py).
 It should work just fine now!🎊